St Davids may be the smallest city in Britain but there are plenty of things to do in this historic place.

 Nearby Abereiddy is home to a flooded slate quarry named The Blue Lagoon due to its beautiful blue colouring.
 It’s the local playground for adventurous coasteerers who leap and jump from the cliffs into the deep lagoon.

 Walks around St Davids

-A scenic walk along this section of the Pembrokeshire Coast Path is particularly special.
+A scenic Pembrokeshire walk along this section of the coast path is particularly special.
 A circular day walk starts from the National Park Visitor Centre towards Caerfai Bay and clockwise along the coastal path to St Justinians or Whitesands Bay before heading back.